alcornwill/testudo3d/readme.md

 * copy/paste/grab doesn't work with box select (haven't got round to it)
 * undo / redo doesn't work
 (changes are still pushed to undo stack when you exit tool)
-### Modules
-modules should be 1x1x1 or smaller
-multi-cell modules may be supported in the future
-### Module Groups
-Modules are organised into groups
-When you paint over a module of the same group it is replaced
-However, one module of each group can coexist in the same 'cell'
-The exception to this is 'walls'. there can be one for each side of the cell
-Though you can name a group whatever you like, __groups also have special meaning when using generators__
-### Room Generator
-'room' is a special module group that automatically generates the walls, floors and ceilings for a room of any shape

-there are 3 paint modes:
-* __Active Module__: use the active module of each module group
-* __Weighted Random__: uses weights defined in metadata
-* __Dither__: dither between the first two modules in the group
-(could be useful for windows)

-you can also add custom rooms with the metadata json (see example)
 ## Install
 in blender:
 * File > User Preferences